-- 8.3.1 "Load And Make Ready" (or "Make Ready" for starts with an unloaded firearm) This command signifies the start of "the Course of Fire".
+- 8.3.1 "LOAD AND MAKE READY" (or "Make Ready" for starts with an unloaded firearm) This command signifies the start of "the Course of Fire".
 Under the direct supervision of the Range Officer the competitor must face downrange, or in a safe direction as specified by the Range Officer, fit eye and ear protection, and prepare the firearm in accordance with the written stage briefing.
 The competitor must then assume the required start position.
 At this point, the Range Officer will proceed. - 8.3.1.1 Once the appropriate command has been given, the competitor must not move away from the start location prior to issuance of the Start Signal without the prior approval, and under the direct supervision, of the Range Officer.
-Violation will result in a warning for the first offense and may result in the application of Rule 10.6.1 for a subsequent offense in the same match. - 8.3.2 "Are You Ready?"
+Violation will result in a warning for the first offense and may result in the application of Rule 10.6.1 for a subsequent offense in the same match. - 8.3.2 "ARE YOU READY?"
 The lack of any negative response from the competitor indicates that he fully understands the requirements of the course of fire and is ready to proceed.
 If the competitor is not ready at this command, he must state "Not Ready".
-When the competitor is ready he should assume the required start position to indicate his readiness to the Range Officer. - 8.3.3 "Standby" This command should be followed by the Start Signal within 1 to 4 seconds (also see Rule 10.2.6). - 8.3.4 "Start Signal" The signal for the competitor to begin their attempt at the course of fire.
-If a competitor fails to react to a Start Signal, for any reason, the Range Officer will confirm that the competitor is ready to attempt the course of fire, and will resume the range commands from "Are You Ready?" - 8.3.4.1 In the event that a competitor inadvertently begins shooting prematurely ("false start"), the Range Officer will, as soon as possible, stop and restart the competitor once the course of fire has been restored.
+When the competitor is ready, he should assume the required start position to indicate his readiness to the Range Officer. - 8.3.3 "STANDBY" This command should be followed by the Start Signal within 1 to 4 seconds (also see Rule 10.2.6). - 8.3.4 "START SIGNAL" The signal for the competitor to begin their attempt at the course of fire.
+If a competitor fails to react to a Start Signal, for any reason, the Range Officer will confirm that the competitor is ready to attempt the course of fire, and will resume the range commands from "Are You Ready?" - 8.3.4.1 In the event that a competitor inadvertently begins shooting prematurely ("false start"), the Range Officer will, as soon as possible, stop and restart the competitor once the course of fire has been restored. - 8.3.4.2 A competitor who reacts to a Start Signal but, for any reason, does not continue their attempt at the course of fire and fails to have an official time recorded on the timing device operated by the Range Officer, will be given a zero time and zero score for that stage.